Rev. Dr Ian Birch BD MTh MPhil PFHEA

 Born on the Wirral, Cheshire, Ian Birch has been in Baptist Pastoral Ministry for twenty five years.
 Before he joined SBC as a full-time member of staff in 2008 he had pastorates in Gillingham, Southsea, St Helens and Kirkintilloch.

 In addition to leading the College, Ian’s specialist area is primarily in the area of biblical studies, but he also teaches in the areas of ethics, church history, Christian leadership and Baptist History and Identity.
 He has postgraduate degrees in theology (University of Wales/Spurgeon’s College), biblical studies (Open University/ICC), and a PhD in historical theology (University of St Andrews).
+Recently he has been awarded the Principal Fellow of the Higher Education Authority (PFHEA).

 He is married to Elizabeth and they have two children.